digidotcom/xbee-micropython/README.md

 `import` a module into your program, which requires less space in MicroPython's limited heap.

+You should pass `-mno-unicode` and `-msmall-int-bits=31` to `mpy-cross` when cross-compiling for the XBee Cellular Modem:

+    python -m mpy_cross -mno-unicode -msmall-int-bits=31 filename.py

 Most of the samples work with the MicroPython REPL's "paste mode":

   * Open a sample in your favorite text or Python editor.